smarthomeNG/plugins/avm/README.md

 Gets the data of a host as dict: dict keys: name, interface_type, ip_address, mac_address, is_active, lease_time_remaining

+## is_host_active(mac_address)
+This function checks, if a device running on a given mac address is active on the FritzDevice.
+Can be used for presence detection.

 ## get_contact_name_by_phone_number(phone_number)
 This is a function to search for telephone numbers in the contacts stored on the devices phone book